jgan/outlearn-olm-spec/olm-spec.md

 "name" : "learning-the-tango-steps",
 "version" : "1.0",
 "title" : "Learning the Tango Steps",
-"description": "An introduction to the steps of the tango, including a video lesson.", "homepage" : "http://tango.outlearn.com/", "canonicalSource" : "http://tango.outlearn.com/steps", "freshnessDate" : 2015-07-29,
+"homepage" : "http://tango.outlearn.com/",
+"canonicalSource" : "http://tango.outlearn.com/steps",
+"freshnessDate" : 2015-07-29,